njaremko/osv/README.md

 ## Performance

 This library is faster than the standard Ruby CSV library, and is comparable to the fastest CSV parser gems I've used.

-## License

-This gem is not currently licensed for public use.